 If you want to sew but don’t have access to a sewing machine, you may be able to use one at your library.
 A few of my local libraries have sewing machine banks.
 How awesome is that?!
 People regularly ask me for advice about buying a secondhand machine.
 I would ask around.
 Friends or friends of friends may have one they don’t use and would like to unload.

 I have spoken with a couple of teachers in the area about recruiting middle and high school home ec students to help sew the reusable produce bags that my group of sewers and I have been making and giving away at the farmers’ market.
 So I know home ec classes still exist in some schools.

 Recently, my daughter Charlotte wanted a bread slicing guide she found on Etsy and decided she would try to build it instead of buying it.
 She made hers with scrap pieces of maple Chandra had on hand, left over from a project.
 At last!
 Smooth slices of sourdough rather than mangled!
 When I posted the images below on social media today, several people asked me how to make this slicing guide.
-I’ll do my best to write a separate post on that very soon.
+Here are the instructions.

 While the girls and I learned to sew and cook in our grade eight home ec class, the boys learned to cut wood and swing a hammer in shop class.
 Let’s teach all of these skills to everyone.

 People regularly ask me for my number one eco-tip.
 I always answer “cook.”
 When you cook, you eat more whole foods and thus fewer processed foods because you can consume only so much food.
 While you may easily find unpackaged apples and onions, almost all processed foods are packaged in single-use throwaway plastic.
 And their confusing best-before dates cause people to throw out perfectly edible food.